 Contents

-A Detailed Look at What's Inside St. Peter's Basilica
+A detailed look at what's inside St. Peter's Basilica

 St. Peter's Basilica is a brilliant example of the rich cultural heritage that exists in Italy.
 It is an important symbol for Catholicism and has been declared a World Heritage Site by UNESCO since 1980 due to its incredible architecture and history.
 Inside St. Peter's Basilica, you will find some amazing sights such as the Tomb of St. Peter, the iconic Dome, Bernini's Baldacchino, and so much more.
 Keep reading to find out what's inside this iconic Basilica.